 For superficial bites from a familiar household pet that is immunized and in good health:

 Watch for signs of infection at the site, such as increased redness or pain, swelling, or drainage, or if your child develops a fever.
-Call your child's physician or health care provider right away if any of these occur.
+Call your child's health care provider right away if any of these occur.

 For deeper bites or puncture wounds from any animal, or for any bite from a strange animal: